Nakilon/directlink/README.md

   }
 ]
 ```
-Downloads master:HEAD version of `lib/directlink.rb` from GitHub and uses it once instead of installed one (this is easier than installing gem from repo):
+Downloads `master:HEAD` version of `lib/directlink.rb` from GitHub and uses it once instead of installed one:
 ```
 $ directlink --github https://imgur.com/a/oacI3gl
 ```